|

 As a full time vocation, Michael Dorosh

-has been employed with Alberta Health Services for the last ten
+has been employed with Alberta Health Services since 2000 and

 -